mwweinberg/guofa-scraper/readme.txt

 guofa-scraper-phase-two.py - Takes the URL and outputs a CSV with all five elements on the primary page and then goes to the child pages and adds the category.

-fullbody.py - takes the body text of the doc and puts it into a CSV
+fullbody.py - takes the body text of the doc and puts it into a CSV and outputs it into an HTML document